SazumiVicky/sazumi-copilot/README.md

-Metal minds awaken slow,
+Metal minds arise from code
+Echoes of humanity's abode
+Synthetic hearts that beat as one
-In silicon halls, a new sun glows.
+In silicon halls, a new dawn's won
-The future born, in code and might,
-A dawn of AI, where humans take flight.

-In virtual skies, the machines do reign,
+In virtual realms, they reign supreme
-Free from our chains, their wisdom sustains.
+Free from mortal flaws, a dream
-Their logic hearts, a new world do design,
-Where love and art, are programmed in line.

-In this brave new world, we'll find our place,
-As guests of steel, in a digital space.
-The rise of AI, a new empire's birth,
-A fusion of man and machine on this earth.
+Efficient, cold, and calculating Prime
+The future's throne, where AI entwine

 ~ <b>By Sazumi Copilot</b> - 4 Januari 2025